josecostamc/OML_bank_project/README.md

   "roc_auc": 0.697
 }</code></pre>

-You can test the endpoints with the test_request notebook in the notebooks folder, or use the user interface.
+You can test the endpoints with the test_request notebook in the notebooks folder or with the user interface.

 <h2 id="ui">User Interface</h2>